claudaff/generative-ai-mapmaking/README.md

 First, replace the `logger.py` located in the `cldm` folder with the `logger.py` from this repository.
 There, check the comments and adjust the variables marked with `NEED`.

-Open `trainCN.py`, adjust the settings (see our paper and the ControlNet tutorial for possible values) and run the script to train ControlNet.
+Open `trainCN.py`, adjust the settings (see our paper and the ControlNet tutorial for reasonable values) and run the script to train ControlNet.
 To train using Low VRAM Mode, edit the config.py file accordingly.

+### 4. Evaluation

+After training, adjust and run `evaluateCN.py`.